-He enlisted on July 28 1941 (45 years) in Vancouver and he went overseas to the UK on September 4 1941 (he was attached to the Royal Winnipeg Rifles).
-He is a veteran of WW 1 too from 1916-1918.
+He enlisted on July 28 1941 (45 years) in Vancouver and he went on September 4 1941 overseas to the UK and he was attached to the Royal Winnipeg Rifles.
+He was a veteran of WW 1 too from 1916-1918.

 John was killed in action on Tuesday June 6 1944 age 48 in the C Coy in the first assault during D-Day at the beaches of Normandy.
-He was temporarily buried in Lantheville churchyard and he was reburied on July 28 1945 in Bretteville S/Laize.
+He was temporarily buried at Lantheville churchyard before being reburied on July 28 1945 in Bretteville S/Laize.

 His medals were: 1939-45 Star; France Germany Star; Defence Medal; War Medal; CVSM & Clasp.